 At our clinic, we can provide you with non-invasive oral appliance therapy to help you alleviate your symptoms and prevent them in the future.
 We can also provide a number of tests and treatments for TMJ disorders, including advanced imaging and digital facial modeling techniques, as well as neural stimulation techniques to help you heal.
 Reach out to us today.

 To inquire about our clinic and services, or to book an appointment with us, please see our Appointments page for our locations and contact information.
-We have clinics in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin.
+We have clinics in Illinois, Indiana, Missouri, Texas and Wisconsin.
 We look forward to your call!